Informal and personal information about me: my self-description, origins, childhood, and adult life.

 Being an artist almost requires from me to be sincere in my self-presentation.
 Being mysterious would probably be much more attractive and safe, but I want you to understand my art better by knowing how I see myself and the world, and what influenced me.

 My students are often very open with me, they invite me in their homes and mention personal matters.
 To match that friendliness, and to make it easier for you to decide whether you want to deal with me, I will try to tell you enough about myself.

 My friends can pick here one or another fun fact about me as well, if I have not joked about it already.
-Observations of entrusted people who had connected the dots for me from a different angle helped me to understand myself many times, and writing about key moments of the past had being interesting as well.
+Entrusted people helped me to understand myself many times before, and writing about the key moments of my past openly has being enriching and liberating as well.

 ∃ and "for all"

 There was no Unicode character with a line above - logical "not" - for "for all" and the meaning changed from "exist not for all" to almost the opposite, which I find amusing - hope you do too!

 My last name, Nechet, means "odd number" in Ukrainian, like -1, 1, 3, 5, 7, ... - integers that cannot be divided by 2 exactly.
 It is my birth name.

 The first 7 defining words (nouns) I could choose for myself should probably be:

 - Artist - an abstract fine art painter and portraitist, enchanted by photography and videography.
 I always knew I will paint, but it took a couple of life-threatening events to make me drop almost everything else and dare to dive into the madness of purposeless creation.
 I am obsessed with composition and color, have always been.